Deltares/Wflow.jl/docs/src/model_docs/vertical/sbm.md

 estimate the saturated hydraulic conductivity, while these measurements are often lacking for soil depths beyond 1.5-2 m.
-These different profiles allow to extent the saturated hydraulic conductivity profile based on measurements (either an exponential fit or hydraulic conductivity value per soil layer) with an exponential of constant profile.
+These different profiles allow to extent the saturated hydraulic conductivity profile based on measurements (either an exponential fit or hydraulic conductivity value per soil layer) with an exponential or constant profile.
 By default, with `ksat_profile` "exponential", the saturated hydraulic conductivity (``K_{sat}`` [mm t``^{-1}``]) declines with soil depth (``z`` [mm]) in the model according to: